Commercial & Procurement Advisory

 By Gerard Troy · 6 min read

-I've delivered a lot of cost savings in my career.
+I've delivered a lot of cost savings over the course of my career.
 More than $40m across a single programme at one point.
-I'm genuinely proud of that work — it mattered, it was hard, and it required real commercial skill to deliver.
+That work mattered and I'm proud of it.
+It was hard, it required real commercial skill, and it made a genuine difference to the businesses involved.

 I was presenting quarterly results to a senior leadership team.
-Savings number front and centre.
-Big, impressive figure.
-I could see the CFO nodding.
-And then the Chief Product Officer — someone whose team I'd been working closely with — said something I wasn't expecting.
+The savings number was front and centre, big and clean.
+The CFO was nodding.
+Then the Chief Product Officer, someone whose team I'd worked closely with for months, said something I wasn't ready for.

 "That's great.
 But what I actually care about is that my team can get suppliers onboarded in days, not weeks.
 Are we measuring that?"

 After that conversation with the CPO, we redesigned how we reported on the function.
-Here's what we started measuring — and why each one matters.
+Four things ended up mattering more than we'd expected.

 Speed to value.
-In a fast-moving technology company, the most expensive thing is often not the price of a contract — it's the time it takes to get a decision made.
-How long does it take from a team identifying a need to a supplier being engaged and productive?
-For us, tracking cycle times exposed where the real bottlenecks were, and it gave us a concrete way to show improvement that stakeholders actually felt.
+In a fast-moving tech company, the time it takes to get from identifying a need to having a supplier engaged and productive is often more expensive than the contract price itself.
+Tracking cycle times exposed the real bottlenecks in our process and gave us a concrete improvement story that stakeholders could actually feel, not just read about in a report.

 Commercial risk coverage.
-How much of your critical supplier spend is on robust contracts?
-What's your exposure to single-source dependencies?
-These things are hard to put a dollar value on — until something goes wrong.
-A supplier failure during a critical product launch, a contract dispute that ties up Legal for months — the cost of those events can dwarf anything on a savings dashboard.
-Tracking risk coverage gives leadership visibility into what's being protected, not just what's being saved.
+How much of your critical spend is sitting on robust contracts?
+Where are the single-source dependencies?
+These things are hard to attach a dollar value to until something goes wrong, and by then the cost can dwarf anything on a savings dashboard.
+Tracking coverage gave leadership visibility into what was being protected rather than just what was being saved.

 The functions with real influence aren't the ones with the biggest savings numbers.
 They're the ones that get called before a decision is made, not after it.

-When you report that way consistently — and when the numbers back it up — something shifts.
-You stop being the team that saves money.
-You start being the team that helps the business operate smarter.
-That's a much more interesting place to be.
+Report that way consistently, and over time something changes.
+The function stops being the team that reduces spend and starts being the team that helps the business operate with more clarity and less commercial risk.
+That's a considerably more interesting place to be.

 Gerard Troy has led commercial and procurement functions across New Zealand, the US, and the UK, most recently managing a $200m+ technology portfolio at a global SaaS company.
 He works with technology businesses on building procurement functions that create genuine commercial advantage.